AnyBlok/AnyBlok/doc/FRONT.rst

 ------------------------------

 Anyblok is at a very early stage, so as this recipe.
-Feel free to fork, talk with core dev, and spread the world!
+Feel free to fork, talk with core dev, and spread the word!

 Author
 ------